Skip To Main Content

 • Emory University competes at the NCAA Division III level.
 The distinguishing factor in comparing Division III programs to Division I & II institutions is that Division III athletics feature athletes who receive no financial aid related to their athletic skills.

 • Emory is a member of the University Athletic Association (UAA).
-Other institutions comprising the eight-team league include Brandeis University, Carnegie Mellon University, Case Western Reserve University, New York University, University of Chicago, University of Rochester and Washington University.
+Other institutions comprising the eight-team league include Brandeis University, Carnegie Mellon University, Case Western Reserve University, New York University, University of Chicago, University of Rochester and Washington University in St. Louis.

 • Emory is just one of 10 schools in the nation--others include Stanford, Duke, Johns Hopkins, Washington University, the University of Southern California, UCLA, MIT, Virginia and Chicago -- to place in the top 10 in the NACDA Directors' Cup for best all-around athletics program and among the top 25 annual of best national universities (21st).

-• From 1987-88 through the end of the 2023-24 academic year, Emory has captured a total of 222 UAA team championships.
-During 2023-24, the following teams won conference championships: men's soccer, men's swimming and diving, women's swimming and diving, and men's golf.
+• From 1987-88 through the end of the 2025-26 academic year, Emory has captured a total of 232 UAA team championships.
+During 2025-26, the following teams won conference championships: men's golf, men's swimming and diving and men's basketball.

-• Prior to 2024-25, Emory had finished among the top 10 Division III programs in the Director's Cup in 21 of the previous 22 years.
+• Prior to 2026-27, Emory had finished among the top 10 Division III programs in the Director's Cup in 23 of the previous 24 years.
 The Director's Cup honors institutions maintaining a broad-based athletic program, achieving success in many sports, both men's and women's.
-In 2023-24, the Eagles placed third out of 322 schools that scored points.
+The Eagles have scored over 1,000 points in three consecutive seasons and captured the department's first-ever Directors' Cup title in 2024-25.

 Skip Sponsors